-- Use shower-head aerator with a recommended flow rate of less than or equal to 7.6 liters per minute. - Mixing-valves with water-temperature settings should be used in all patient showers to prevent scalding.
-Use appropriate circulation system to avoid cold water wastage.
+- Use shower-head aerator with a recommended flow rate of less than or equal to 7.6 liters per minute. - Mixing-valves with water-temperature settings should be used in all guest showers to prevent scalding.
+Use appropriate circulation system to avoid cold water wastage. - Take shorter showers, keeping showers for 5 to 8 minutes saves water.